 Can children get chiropractic care?

 Definitely.
 We have adjusted babies and every stage of life from there on.
 Naturally there are changes in the techniques that are utilized but we find that children respond particularly well to Chiropractic care.
-Just like your teeth, your car, if you start taking care and maintaining things early on, they will function better and last longer.
-A healthy spine and nervous system from an early age sets up the path for optimal health for years to come.

 What if my insurance doesn't cover chiropractic care?